I tried running NVIDIA VSS 3.2.0 GA on DGX Spark

 )

-This guard is present in both rt-vlm and rt-embed.
-If you were under the impression that sending the same ID would overwrite silently, you'll be surprised — so it's safer to add 409 handling.
+The same guard is in place on both the rt-vlm side and the rt-embed side.
+If you were assuming that sending the same ID would overwrite silently, you'll be surprised — it's worth adding 409 handling to be safe.

-Calling /v1/generate_captions multiple times on the same RTSP URL creates a separate job with an independent request ID (UUID v4) each time.
-The relevant logic in asset_manager.py generates a new UUID via str(uuid.uuid4()) if no stream_id is specified, making it convenient when you want to run separate parallel processes on the same RTSP stream.
+Calling /v1/generate_captions multiple times for the same RTSP URL will result in each call being treated as a separate job with its own independent request ID (UUID v4).
+The relevant logic in asset_manager.py generates a new UUID with str(uuid.uuid4()) if no stream_id is specified, so this is convenient if you want to run multiple separate processes against the same RTSP simultaneously.

 Base Profile Routing Has No Envoy/SDR

 In the base profile, the configuration connects directly to Stream Processing without going through Envoy + SDR routing.
-This is explicitly documented with a comment in dev-profile-base/.env:
+There's an explicit comment in dev-profile-base/.env:

 # Direct streamprocessing (no SDR/Envoy/SDRC router on :10000)

-The alerts / lvs / search profiles still retain sdrc/<mode>/configs/*.yml.tmpl, so only the base profile intentionally omits the routing layer.
-Be aware that configurations involving custom Envoy filters/routes, Istio or Linkerd dependencies, or ENVOY_* environment variables will not work with the base profile.
+The alerts / lvs / search profiles still have sdrc/<mode>/configs/*.yml.tmpl files, so only the base profile intentionally removes the routing layer.
+Be aware that configurations relying on custom Envoy filters/routes, Istio or Linkerd, or ENVOY_* environment variables will not work with the base profile.

 DGX Spark's Official Position

-The official prerequisites describe the DGX Spark's positioning as follows:
+The official prerequisites describe the DGX Spark's position as follows:

 "AGX/IGX Thor and DGX Spark platforms currently support the listed remote-LLM configurations.
 Fully local deployment for all agent workflows (base, summarization, alerts, and search) is planned for a future release."

-Officially it's Remote LLM only, but by combining hw-DGX-SPARK.env with the official vLLM compose, Local LLM works out of the box for the base profile.
+Officially it's Remote LLM only, but by combining hw-DGX-SPARK.env with the official vLLM compose, the Local LLM works just fine in practice for the base profile.
 The alerts / search profiles still require Remote LLM.

 Bonus: Locally Building services/agent and Swapping the Image

-Now that 3.2 has "published full source for all microservices and agent workflows on GitHub," I wanted to actually experience that benefit on real hardware.
+Since 3.2 brought "GitHub source release of all microservices and agent workflows," I wanted to experience that benefit firsthand on actual hardware.

-The services/agent/ directory in the repository contains the full source for the VSS Agent, including the Dockerfile.
+Under services/agent/ in the repository is the full source for the VSS Agent, including the Dockerfile.
 The license is Apache 2.0.

 $ head -1 services/agent/LICENSE.md